Shamanth-1/Simple-Calculator/README.md

    cd simple-calculator

 3. Open index.html:
    Simply open the index.html file in your preferred web browser.
-   Alternatively, you can view the live demo [here](https://www.google.com/url?sa=E&source=gmail&q=https://Shamanth-1.github.io/simple-calculator/) (replace with your GitHub Pages URL if hosted).

 ## **🛠️ Technologies Used**